-- 1 The geographical expansion of the core sleep diagnostic and neuro diagnostic monitoring businesses into global territories, where the Group has little or no market share. - Complete and commercially roll-out the new generation Grael platform of products which will enable Compumedics to address the lower price point of the sleep and neuro diagnostic markets without sacrificing margins. - Continue the productivity enhancement programs to eliminate and reconfigure expensive and inefficient processes with all parts of the business.
-To date this has focused on the outsourcing of key manufacturing processes, as this provides the greatest potential gains in the short-term. - 4 Execution of the first MEG sale as a result of the execution of the licence agreement with KRISS - 5 Commercialisation of the Group's consumer sleep technology, Somfit.
+- 1 The geographical expansion of the core sleep diagnostic and neuro diagnostic monitoring businesses into global territories, where the Group has little or no market share. - 2 Ship and deliver the first MEG sale to Barrow Neurological Institute in Phoenix, AZ, USA, whilst concurrently pursuing the next MEG opportunities. - 3 Substantially grow the Nexus 360 cloud based sleep diagnostic business from the initial 10 sites in the US. - 4 Continue the productivity enhancement programs to eliminate and reconfigure expensive and inefficient processes with all parts of the business. - 5 Commercialisation of the Group's consumer sleep technology, Somfit.